brikis98/yevgeniy-brikman-homepage/_posts/2020-05-21-life-after-life.md

 **The not so good**

 \* While some parts of the book were powerful, many other parts were boring, and I found myself tuning in and out.
-\* The protagonist is mostly unaware of the multiple lives‚Äîshe has at most a feeling of deja vu‚Äîso the "superpower" is effectively wasted on her.
+\* The protagonist is mostly unaware of the multiple lives—she has at most a feeling of deja vu—so the "superpower" is effectively wasted on her.
 Sure, we see her die in one life and avoid that cause of death in another, but it's not really a deliberate or planned thing, and she never really reflects on this ability or what it means, and we never see the outcome of each life, so the whole thing ultimately feels a bit pointless.

 **Overall**